mrc-ide/shiny_dide/README.md

 The keys are:

 - `<path-for-your-app>` where the application will be hosted.
-If you use `superhampster` then your application will be hosted at https://shiny.dide.imperial.ac.uk/superhampster
+If you use `superhampster` then your application will be hosted at https://shiny.dide.imperial.ac.uk/superhampster - there is no need for any match between this and your repository name.
 - `<github-account>/<repo-name>` is similar to what is used for `install_github` - where to find the repo.
 This is `mrc-ide/typochallenge` for https://github.com/mrc-ide/typochallenge - but if your application lives at a subdirectory within your repo and you want a specific branch, tag, or commit you might want to use the full spec such as `mrc-ide/superhampster/inst/app@release` which would use the application within the directory `inst/app` on the `release` branch of the repository `mrc-ide/superhampster` (see `remotes::parse_github_repo_spec` to play with the parseing of these specs)
 - `<username>`: a username that you'd like on the server.
 This will be used by the (currently in development) administration interface.
 This does not need to be your DIDE username.